 We ask that you book in advance to make sure you get the most out of your trip.
 The minimum time to book in advance is four weeks for a guided visit.
-Before planning your visit, please read the full list of safety measures related to Covid-19.

 For further advice on making the most of your visit, please read the document "Practical information for groups".

 If you still have questions you can contact the learning department at firstname.lastname@example.org